Merbuz/MerbuzPixelImage/README.md

 ## How it work?

 Just download and import this library.
-After that, call `merbuzPixelCreate` function and load filename of picture.
+After that, call `merbuzPixelCreate` function and load filename of picture. **important note: width and height MUSE BE THE SAME**

 ```python
 from merbuzpixelimage import *